When talking about active volcano Iceland most of us think about Fagradalsfjall as the most active volcano on the island.

 The most powerful and devastating eruptions happened in 934, 1580, 1612, 1625, 1660, 1721, 1755, 1823, 1860, and 1918.

-All these eruptions in Iceland caused glacial floods and scientists believe that the eruption from 934 was the most powerful eruption on earth recorded in the last 10,000 years.
+Scientists believe that the eruption from 934 was the most powerful one in the last 10,000 years.

 So, based on these figures, it looks like it is time for a new and powerful eruption anytime soon.